-- The rep subfolder - The metadata files high\water\mark and repchksum
+- The rep subfolder - The metadata files high\water\mark and repchksum mcm> list backups --agent mysite;

 The repository is locked while the backup are in progress, to avoid creating an inconsistent backup.
 The backup for each agent is created in a subfolder named rep\backup/timestamp under the agent's mcm\data folder, with timestamp reflecting the time the backup began.
 If you want the backup to be at another place, create a soft link from mcm\data/rep\backup to your desired storage location.